 - You can also call (512) 854-4180, 24/7

-Searching is relatively simple if you’re looking for an inmate in Travis County – or you’re trying to determine whether someone you know has been arrested and/or charged with a crime.
+Searching is relatively simple if you’re looking for an inmate in Travis County, or you’re trying to determine whether someone you know has been arrested and/or charged with a crime.

 In Travis County, you only need the person’s name and access to a phone or the internet.

-Travis County Jail Inmate Lookup
+Travis County Inmate Lookup Options

 An online search in Travis County is straightforward, and the site provides all of the information you’ll need.